cipharius/msgpack-luau/README.md

 ## State of project

-Currently only decoding is implemented (without floating point type).
+Currently only decoding is implemented.
 Not thoroughly tested.

 ## Usage